Home

 Eric Estorick and Chimen Abramsky

 In 1963, Artia officials approached Eric Estorick, a well-known London art dealer, on one of his visits to Prague and asked him what might be done about the scrolls in the Michle Synagogue.
 Was there, in the West, any individual or organization interested in acquiring a very large number of Torah scrolls from Czech Jewish communities that had perished in the war?
-Estokick's response was positive and practical.
-To begin with, he said that an expert would have to make an on-the-spot inspection of the scrolls to determine their condition, more specifically, to see which of them were still ritually fit for use at synagogue services.
+Estorick's response was positive and practical.
+To begin with, he said that an expert would have to make an on-the-spot inspection of the scrolls to determine their condition; more specifically, to see which of them were still ritually fit for use in synagogue services.
 He knew of such an expert in London, Chimen Abramsky, a historian and acknowledged authority on Hebraica and Judaica.

 Editor's Note: The Story Of The Jewish Torahs of Czechoslovakia appeared in Volume III of the book The Jews Of Czechoslovakia Historical Studies and Surveys which was authored by Joseph C. Pick.
 It can be found on pages 584-610.